 To set the background to transparent, click the Transparent check box in the Open WMS Table or the WMS Table Properties dialog boxes.
-You can also control the transparency and translucency of the image via Layer Control > Display > Style Override > Adjust Image Styles.
+You can also control the transparency and translucency of the image via Layer Control (by double-clicking the layer and checking the Style Override check box on the Layer Display tab in the Layer Properties dialog box).

 - Adding a WMS Server

 - Editing the WMS Servers List

-- · Retrieving Data from Web Map Services
+- Retrieving Map Data from Web Map Services

-- · Setting the Projection for WMS Layers
+- Setting the Projection for WMS Layers

-- Projection Issues with WMS Map Data
+- · Projection Issues with WMS Map Data

 - Editing WMS Layer Settings

 - Opening WMS .TAB Files

 - Info Tool SUpport for WMS Layers

 - Controlling WMS Image Quality When Printing